preira/FastCSharp/RabbitPublisher/README.md

 RabbitPublisher provides a simple approach for publishing messages to a RabbitMQ exchange.
 It is a wrapper around the [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client/) library.

+## Batch Publishing
+It includes an implementation for batch publishing.
+Send an IEnumerable of messages and they will be published in a single batch.
+This is useful when you need to publish a large number of messages with very high throughput.

 ## Usage
 All you need to do is create a new publisher to an existing exchange and publish a message.
 The example below shows how to publish a message to a direct exchange.
 Swagger is also configured to allow testing.
 The code needed to run is manly in the Runner class.
+Checkout **FastCSharp.TestRabbitImpl** project for a more complete example.
 ### Program.cs
 ```csharp
 using FastCSharp.Publisher;